inclusive-design/website-cities/content/ideas/co-design-session-3/index.md

 <li>Up & Down: Moving between different levels of a space
 <blockquote>
 "This theme explores thresholds that exist between different levels of a space for example going from one level of a building to another.
-With this theme we want you to think of the different types of thresholds that are encountered moving up and down, and the challenges that exist in crossing these thresholds?
+With this theme we want you to think of the different types of thresholds that are encountered moving up and down, and the challenges that exist in crossing these thresholds.
 How can these transitions be made more seamless?"
 </blockquote></li>

 <li>Getting Around: Transitioning between different modes of transportation